OUR PEOPLE

 Domino’s works hard to provide our people with secure employment which is flexible for individual needs.
 For example, employees are frequently attracted to casual store-based roles because they provide flexibility around study, and we give employees input into rosters which accommodate their personal needs outside of the workplace.

 When it comes to business structure and staffing requirements, we work within legislative frameworks around business restructuring.
-There have been no large-scale redundancy programs in recent years.
 We are focused on providing continuous employment as far as possible.
 For example, when store closures occur, we arrange wherever possible for redeployment to other stores.
 We also facilitate the retention of employee entitlements when franchises become corporate-owned.

 In addition, while Domino’s does engage with a number of external delivery services, only Domino’s delivers – every time a customer orders a Domino’s meal, it is prepared and delivered by our team members, not third party contractors.